mhahsler/fit_dist/README.md

 *** Best fit using the AIC is: norm ***
 *** Best fit using the BIC is: norm ***
 ```

+The code is unable to fit a beta distribution.
+Since the data is not between 0 and 1.

 ```
 fit